 operator_mutation(8).
 Mentioned operations repeated while epochs aren’t finished (4).

 Now, let’s define the task and apply the skeleton for it.
 Probably, everybody wrote a simple code to be printed a string such as ‘Hello world!’.
-Let’s do it with genetic algorithm.
+Let’s do it with GA.

 def fitness_function ( found_string, template='Hello world!' ): score = 0 count = 0 for letter in template: if letter == found_string[count]: score += 1 count = count+1 return score def calculate_score ( chromosomes ): sum_score = 0 for chromosome in chromosomes: sum_score+=fitness_function ( chromosome ) return sum_score

 Let’s start with creating the roulette sectors (15-19).
-The roulette circle is divided into the chromosomes according the fitness function values.
-For this reason, it’s added the parameter
+A roulette circle will be divided into the sectors include chromosomes with the fitness function values (12).
+At the same time, we add the parameter

 def operator_roulette ( chromosomes= ): rotation_roulette = selected_chromosomes = score_chromosomes = sum_scores = calculate_score ( chromosomes ) prev_score = 0 rotation_roulette = np.random.randint( 1, 10, size=len(chromosomes) )/10.0 for chromosome in chromosomes: score_chromosomes.append( fitness_function( chromosome ) ) roulette_sector = for chromosome, score in zip( chromosomes, score_chromosomes ): roulette_sector.append( ( np.round(prev_score, 2), np.round((score/sum_scores)+prev_score, 2) ) ) prev_score += np.float( score/sum_scores ) for chromosome, score_chromosome in zip( chromosomes, roulette_sector ): for selected_sector in rotation_roulette: if score_chromosome < selected_sector <= score_chromosome: selected_chromosomes.append(chromosome) return selected_chromosomes